-- 1. The Corporate Secretary informed the Board of Directors about the principles under the CG Code and the duty as a Shareholders' Meetings business, at least once a year. - 2.
-The Board of Directors has approved goals, strategies, General Meeting of Shareholders for such matter. annual budget plans as guidelines for sustainable business annual risk assessment. - self-assessment. - approval transactions is aligned with the specified policies shareholders' meeting. and guidelines.
-The Company has no complaints about corruption and violations of human rights in the past 3 years.
-The Company designates legal advisors to give legal opinion - 5.
-The Board of Directors acknowledged the results of perfect and inspect the vote counting during the whole session of the Sustainable Stock awards.
+- 1. The Corporate Secretary informed the Board of Directors Shareholders' Meetings business, at least once a year. - 2.
+The Board of Directors has approved goals, strategies, annual risk assessment. - self-assessment. - 4.
+Currently, internal corruption control is an adequacy, any shareholders' meeting. approval transactions is aligned with the specified policies - SET ESG rating level "A".